laravelnews/laravel-twbs4/README.md

 # Laravel 5.5.x Frontend preset for Boostrap 4

-A Laravel frontend preset for [Bootstrap 4](http://getbootstrap.com/) (Beta) the next major version of Bootstrap.
+A Laravel frontend preset for [Bootstrap 4](http://getbootstrap.com/) (Beta), the next major version of Bootstrap.

 Current version: `^4.0.0-beta.2`